llm-bible/llm-bible.github.io/_publications/huang2023bias.markdown

 bibkey: huang2023bias
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.14345"}
-tags: ['Model Architecture', 'Fairness', 'Few-Shot', 'Tools', 'GPT', 'Bias Mitigation', 'Ethics and Bias', 'Prompting', 'Applications']
+tags: ['Tools', 'GPT', 'Applications', 'Ethics and Bias', 'Bias Mitigation', 'Model Architecture', 'Few-Shot', 'Fairness', 'Prompting']
 ---
 As the adoption of LLMs becomes more widespread in software coding ecosystems, a pressing issue has emerged: does the generated code contain